ElchinNasirov/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+- The W3C Document Object Model (DOM) is a platform and language-neutral interface that allows programs and scripts to dynamically access and update the content, structure, and style of a document.

 2. What is an event?

+- JavaScript's interaction with HTML is handled through events that occur when the user or the browser manipulates a page.
+When the user clicks a button, that click too is an event.

 3. What is an event listener?

+- An event listener is a procedure in JavaScript that waits for an event to occur.
+The simple example of an event is a user clicking the mouse or pressing a key on the keyboard.

 4. Why would we convert a NodeList into an Array?

+- In order to use Array methods such as .forEach(), .every(), .some(), .filter() and etc., we nedd to convert a NodeList into an Array.

 5. What is a component?

+- Components are a set of web platform APIs that allow you to create new custom, reusable, encapsulated HTML tags to use in web pages and web apps.

 ### Git Set up